debruine/faux/README.md

 |:----|:----|
 | NA  | NA  |

-If you have a full matrix and want to know if it positive definite, you can use the following code:
+If you have a full matrix and want to know if it is positive definite, you can use the following code:

 ``` r
 c(.2, .3, .4, .2,